stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

   leaseDurationSeconds: 60
 EOF
 ```
 Note: the name listed here will be the infra-id of your hosted cluster.
+If you want to use a `ManagedCluster` name other than `$INFRA_ID`, use the name you want, and include the following annotation on the HostedCluster `cluster.open-cluster-management.io/managedcluster-name: $MANAGED_CLUSTER_NAME`

 10. Check the status of your hosted cluster via: